• 11+ English & Maths (ISEB, public school entrance exams including pre-tests)

 • A-Level Spanish (AQA, CIE, Edexcel, OCR, WJEC)

 Having completed the Keystone Professional Tutor training programme, I am well-versed in the common issues faced during 11+ preparation and effective strategies to overcome them.
 As an English language assistant in France, I ran classes which fostered students’ confidence in their spoken English proficiency and provided opportunities to develop language skills in a comprehensive and hands-on way.
-Whilst working as a Delegate Advisor at an international summer school I was asked to deliver workshops for high-school age students broadening their perspectives on global issues and solutions.

 I grew up in Essex and completed my secondary education at St John Payne school.
 Here I completed A-Levels in English Literature, Maths, French, Spanish, Critical Thinking and General Studies, as well as an EPQ on historical linguistics.
 I then pursued my passion for languages as a student of French & Spanish at Hertford College, Oxford, where I took a particular interest in the study of modern French and Spanish-language Latin American literature.